When it comes to budgeting, where does your organization stand? Do you start at the top or build it from the bottom up?

 While there are plenty of ways to go about your corporate budget, most fall under two categories: Taking either a top-down or a bottom-up approach.
 The process you choose can affect your business in different ways—and each comes with its own pros and cons.

-To make the right decision for your organization and to determine which will best enable you to execute on your financial operating plan, consider both models in turn.
+To make the right decision for your organization and to determine which will best enable you to execute on your financial operating plan, consider choosing a budgeting and forecasting software that lets you account for both models in turn.

 Top-Down vs. Bottom-Up Budgeting